erickbytes/lofipython/content/blog/an-introduction-to-the-langchain-python-library.rst

 **Versatile + Flexible for Your LLM Needs**

-If you prefer using the Meta's LLaMa model over OpenAI, more power to you.
+If you prefer using the Meta's LLaMA model over OpenAI, more power to you.
 LangChain can do both and many more.
 At the time of this writing, the following models are documented: Anthropic, Anthropic Functions, Anyscale, Azure, Azure ML Chat Online Interface, Baidu Qianfan, Bedrock Chat, ERNIE-bot Chat, Fireworks, GCP Vertex API, JinaChat, Konko, LiteLLM, Llama API, MiniMax, Ollama, OpenAI, PromptLayer ChatOpenAI and vLLM Chat.

 **Wrapping Up With LangChain**